Feed Safety: Service, Analytics

 The evaluation is anonymous and includes the determination of mean, median, standard deviation, coefficient of variation and z-score according to ISO 13528 by means of software R. The results report is available in electronic form.
 The results are confidential and may not be passed on or published without the consent of the IAG.

-Each participating laboratory will receive a certificate of participation and documentation of success (number of outliers).
+Each participating laboratory will receive a certificate of participation and documentation of success (including the number of outliers).

 Interlaboratory test of the ALVA - Arbeitsgemeinschaft für Lebensmittel-, Veterinär- und Agrarwesen (Working Group for Food, Veterinary and Agricultural Science)

 The ALVA proficiency test of the Division of Feed, Animal Nutrition and Plant Analysis is an international proficiency test which is performed once a year.
-The proficiency test 2022 comprises three samples: Compound feed, a mineral feed and a pet food (wet), which can be ordered optionally.
+The proficiency test 2023 comprises three samples: Compound feed, a mineral feed and a grain, which can be ordered optionally.
 The samples are tested for elements and, in some cases, ingredients.

 The objective of the ALVA proficiency test is to provide laboratories with opportunities to: